GregoryConrad/rearch-dart/README.md

 `AutoDispose...`, [etc.](https://pub.dev/documentation/riverpod/latest/riverpod/riverpod-library.html)).

 Instead of AutoDispose, rearch:
-- Introduces the novel concept of _super pure_ capsules when dealing with global state.
+- Introduces the novel concept of _idempotent_ capsules when dealing with global state.
-  - You don't need to know anything about super pure capsules when using rearch;
+  - You don't need to know anything about idempotent capsules when using rearch;
 they are identified internally and are automatically cleaned up for you!
-- Embraces the use factories and side effects for ephemeral state.
+- Embraces the use of factories and side effects for ephemeral state.

 ### Why not Hooks?
 I actually love `flutter_hooks`!
 Just a few grievances: